Battle of Cape St. Vincent (1797): Aftermath

-Jervis was made Baron Jervis of Meaford and Earl St. Vincent, and granted a life pension of £3,000 per year.
+Jervis was made Baron Jervis and Earl St. Vincent, and granted a lifetime pension of £3,000 per annum.
 Nelson was knighted as a member of the Order of the Bath.
 Nelson's promotion to Rear-Admiral was not a reward for his services, but simply a happy coincidence: promotion to flag rank in the Navy of the time was based on seniority on the Captain's list and not on achievement.
 The City of London presented Jervis, now Earl St. Vincent, with the Freedom of the City in a gold box valued at 100 guineas, and awarded both him and Nelson a ceremonial sword.
 The presentation box and sword are both currently held at the National Maritime Museum, Greenwich.
 The swords awarded Jervis and Nelson were the first of their kind to be issued by the City of London.
 St. Vincent was awarded the thanks of both Houses of Parliament and given a gold medal by the King.
 The London Gazette published an advertisement in 1798 regarding the prize money due to the commander, officers, and men in the battle, a sum of £140,000.

 In a March issue of The Evening Mail, an article entitled "Nelson's New Art of Cookery" featured a purported recipe from Nelson for the Spanish stew olla podrida:

 Commodore Nelson's Receipt to make an Olla Podrida.